yanghu199/slave-to-the-algorithm./sko/week7/README.md

 I’m not sure it works but I just attempted to use code to achieve the ideal animation and outcome.

 In the afternoon class we learned a couple of interactive coding which were playing with typography.
-Karen show us how amazing the coding is again!
+Karen shows us how amazing the coding is again!

-sketch will allow us to 'paint with type'
+the sketch will allow us to 'paint with type'

 PFont myfont;// initiating a font va riable int randchar,randSize; //initiating our variables